Rena-Tokhi/Resto-Angular/README.md

 this is a Restaurant management system project . tasks of project:
-List of restaurants
+List of restaurants ,
+Add restaurants ,
+Update restaurants ,
+Search restaurants ,
-Delete Restaurants
+Delete Restaurants ,